The following is a slightly edited article that I am reprinting here:

 Fortunately, in many communities there are gay affirming congregations.
 They understand the Gospel of inclusiveness that puts all of us in the same tent for worship and ministry.

 To be able to love another person is a gift from God!
 As human beings we have the capacity to love another person, putting that other person's feelings and interests ahead of our own.
 This is agapao in the Greek and is the word Jesus uses when He commands His disciples to love others.

 Yet, in addition to agapao, there is also eros and phileo.
 Eros is love based upon pleasure and phileo is love based upon reciprocity of feelings and actions.
 In other words, phileo occurs when one loves the other if that love is reciprocated and doesnít love the other when that love is not reciprocated.
 Most of the world operates on eros and phileo!
 Christians are called upon to exercise agapao!

 However, in our intimate relations, eros is also very important!
 It is the bonding of two souls and bodies in love that is faithful and enduring.
 The Gay couple well understands this bonding!

-The Bible doesnít condemn same-sex love!
-In a previous article I wrote in the "Sacramento Valley Mirror" in which I have a weekly column entitled, "Christianity and Society," I elucidated the passages traditionally used to condemn Gay people and showed that they dealt in a context of the need to propagate, with idolatry and exploitation, as well as with acts against nature where heterosexuals engage in homosexual acts undoubtedly to various pagan deities.
-Nowhere in the Bible is same-sex committed love condemned!
+The Bible doesn't condemn same-sex love!
+In a previous article I wrote in the "Sacramento Valley Mirror" in which I have a weekly column entitled, "Christianity and Society," I elucidated the passages traditionally used to condemn gay people and showed that they dealt in a context of the need to propagate, with idolatry and exploitation, as well as with acts against nature where heterosexuals engage in homosexual acts undoubtedly to various pagan deities.
+Nowhere in the Bible is same-sex committed love condemned or even discussed!

-If you're Gay, you have been given the gift of the capacity to love by God, your creator.
-Don't take that gift lightly and don't deny it as a gift from God.
+If you're gay, you have been given the gift of the capacity to love by God, your creator.
+Don't take that gift lightly and donít deny it as a gift from God.

 You have the capacity to love another human being, and nothing is more sacred or godly than that.